Justice of the peace: England and Wales

-All new Justices of the Peace (JPs) undergo comprehensive training before sitting.
+All new Justices of the Peace undergo comprehensive training before sitting.
 There is a mentoring program to help guide new appointees (mentors are magistrates with at least three years' service).
 The training is delivered by the Judicial College and covers the necessary law and procedure required for their role.
-They continue to receive training throughout their judicial career, and are appraised every 4 years (every 2 years for a Presiding Justice) to check that they continue to remain competent in their role.
+They continue to receive training throughout their judicial career, and are appraised every four years (every two years for a Presiding Justice) to check that they continue to remain competent in their role.
 Additional training is given to justices choosing to sit in the Youth Court, or those dealing with family matters.
 New JPs sit with mentors on at least six occasions during their first eighteen months.
 Justices of the Peace are unpaid appointees, but they may receive allowances to cover travelling expenses, subsistence, and loss of earnings for those not paid by their employer while sitting as a magistrate, up to £116.78 a day.
 Such person may sit at any magistrates' court in England and Wales, but in practice they are appointed to their local bench (a colloquial and legal term for the local court).
 Justices of the Peace often sit as a panel of three; two as a minimum in most cases, save for cases under the Single Justice Procedure.
 Many are members of the Magistrates' Association, which provides advice, training and represents magistrates.
 Justices of the Peace must sit for a minimum of 26 sessions (half-days) per year.
 An employer must, by law, allow a Justice of the Peace reasonable time off work to serve as such.

 The lead magistrate is known as a Presiding Justice (PJ) and should be addressed in court as "sir" or "ma'am" or "your worship", and the magistrates collectively as "your worships".
 In writing they are their usual name followed by "JP" (for Justice of the Peace).
 Other magistrates on the bench are known as "wingers".
 All three magistrates contribute equally to the decision-making and carry equal authority, but the Presiding Justice will speak on their behalf in open court.